 Use our SHOP BY VALUES feature below to help you make choices based on what matters to you.

-What is plastic?
+What is plastic free?
 The word 'plastic' existed long before the first synthetic polymer we know today as plastic.
 It simply means 'able to be moulded'.
-Polymers abound in nature, a very common natural polymer being cellulose, the material that makes up the cell walls of plants.
-Howver, for the last century pliable plastic polymers made from petrochemicals have transformed the way that we live.
-Our society has become overly reliant on the cheap, convenient and disposable nature of plastic, rather than treating it as a precious petrochemical resource that will pollute our environment for eternity; and, that has health impacts in its manufacture, use and disposal.
+Polymers abound in nature, particularly in the cellulose that makes up the cell walls of plants.
+But, for the last century pliable polymers made from petrol have transformed the way we live.
+We have become overly reliant on the cheap and throwaway nature of plastic, rather than treating it as a non-renewable resource that pollutes for eternity; and, that is harmful in its manufacture, use and disposal.

-We consider silicone to be a type of synthetic plastic.
-While some attempt to pass it off as a 'natural' material derived from sand, hydrocarbons from fossil fuels are used in its manufacture.
-There is limited research on its health effects, so we follow the precautionary principle.
-Silicone can leach chemicals when heated, particularly when in contact with fat and oils.
-Further, there is no official classfication for 'silicone' so you can not be sure if it is high quality food grade silicone that does not contain other synthetic fillers.
-Silicone also has an end of life issue because it does not biodegrade and is not able to be recycled through most Council recycling schemes.
+Is silicone plastic?
+We consider plastic, any synthetic fibres such as polyester, melamine, neoprene, and some bio-plastics.
+Although bio-plastics claim to be made from plants, they may still contain petrochemicals, and not all are compostable.
+We consider silicone to be a type of human made plastic.
+Some attempt to pass it off as a 'natural' material derived from sand, but fossil fuels are used in its manufacture.
+There is limited research on its health effects.
+Silicone can leach chemicals when heated, particularly when in contact with fats.
+There is no official classfication for silicone so you can not be sure if it is high quality food grade silicone that does not contain other fillers.
+Silicone also has a significant end of life issue because it does not biodegrade and is not able to be recycled through kerside recycling.